Prrenjas

 Prrenjas (also written Përrenjas, Përrenjasi) is a town and a municipality in Elbasan County, eastern Albania.
 The municipality was formed at the 2015 local government reform by the merger of the former municipalities Prrenjas, Qukës, Rrajcë and Stravaj, that became municipal units.
 The seat of the municipality is the town Prrenjas.
 The total population is 24,906 (2011 census), in a total area of 323.17 km^{2}.
 The population of the former municipality at the 2011 census was 5,847.

 History

-The history of the creation of the city Prrenjas dates back a long time.
+The area around Prrenjas has significant historical importance as a strategic point along the Via Egnatia, the ancient Roman road connecting Istanbul and Durrës.
+During the Middle Ages, the region was part of the borderlands between the Byzantine Empire, the Bulgarian Empire, and later the Albanian principalities.

+Etymology

+While popular folk etymology often links the name to the Albanian word përrua (def. përrenjtë – "streams"), there are two main theories regarding its origin: